 Transportation impacts that can be mitigated through the City's Traffic Improvement Program are funded through the collection of development impact fees, specifically the Traffic Fee Ordinance.
 Other transportation impacts that are not mitigated as part of the Traffic Improvement Program may be significant and unavoidable if mitigation is not properly funded.
 Transportation impacts identified for the Existing Plus Project Condition are considered a direct result of the project traffic, and the project applicant shall be responsible for the full mitigation funding and implementation pursuant to the mitigation measures contained in the DEIR and applicable City policies.
-Impacts found for the Cumulative Plus Project Condition are considered partially the result of the project traffic and partially other background growth within and near the City.
+Impacts found for the Cumulative Plus WASP Plus Project Condition are considered partially the result of the project traffic and partially other background growth within and near the City.
 The project applicant could make a fair-share contribution towards the mitigation relative to the portion of project trips with the background growth to mitigate the impact.
-However, without an additional funding mechanism to ensure full funding of these mitigation measures, these impacts may be considered to be significant and unavoidable.
-There are seventeen intersections which would function below the acceptable level of service standards during the morning and/or evening peak period of the Cumulative Plus Project Condition which may result in significant and unavoidable impacts.
+However, without an additional funding mechanism to ensure full funding of these mitigation measures, these impacts may be considered significant and unavoidable.
+There are twenty-two (22) intersections which would function below the acceptable level of service standards during the morning and/or evening peak period of the Cumulative Plus WASP Plus Project Condition which may result in significant and unavoidable impacts.
 These intersections include:

 - US 101 Southbound Ramps/Echo Valley Road/Crazy Horse Canyon Road

 - US 101 Northbound Ramps/Crazy Horse Canyon Road

 - Crazy Horse Canyon Road/San Juan Grade Road

 - Hebert Road/San Juan Grade Road

+- Old Stage Road/Hebert Road

 - Natividad Road/Rogge Road

 - Natividad Road/Russell Road

 - San Juan Grade Road/Van Buren Avenue

 - North Main Street/Boronda Road

+- Natividad Road/Boronda Road

 - North Main Street/West Laurel Drive

 - Natividad Road/East Laurel Drive

 - Constitution Boulevard/East Laurel Drive

-- Old Stage Road/Williams Road/Private Road

-- North Main Street/East Bernal Drive

-- Sherwood Drive/Natividad Road/East Bernal Drive/La Posada Way

-- South Davis Road/Blanco Road

-- Salinas Street/North Main Street/West Market Street/East Market Street

-- South Main Street/West Blanco Road/East Blanco Road
+- North Sanborn Road/Boronda Road

+- Old Stage Road/Williams Road/Private Road - North Main Street/East Bernal Drive - Sherwood Drive/Natividad Road/East Bernal Drive/La Posada Way - Williams Road/East Boronda Road - East Front Street/Sherwood Drive/Market Street - South Davis Road/Blanco Road - Salinas Street/North Main Street/West Market Street/East Market Street - South Main Street/West Blanco Road/East Blanco Road

-The DEIR concludes that the development of the West Area Specific Plan may result in significant impacts to transportation and circulation.
-The DEIR also identifies potential mitigation measures to address these impacts to less than significant.
+The TIA concludes that the development of the Central Area Specific Plan may result in traffic operations below Salinas minimum thresholds.
+The DEIR also recommends conditions of approval to mitigate the operational impacts to Salinas minimum thresholds.
 Implementing these mitigation measures maintains an acceptable level of service in accordance with the City General Plan.
 Prior to the approval of final improvement plans for each tentative map, each project applicant for development within the Specific Plan Area shall provide its fair-share contribution for the mitigation of transportation impacts, in proportion to the area planned for development by such project applicant.
 Total fees shall be determined by the City of Salinas.
 The final improvement plans shall note this improvement and the fair-share funding requirement.